SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slime.md

 * **eByte Dongle (E104-BT5040U)** - Cheapest Receiver, free shipping from AliExpress, and has PCB Trace Antenna.
 * **Nordic Semiconductor nRF52840 Dongle (PCA10059)** - More expensive, not free shipping from Digikey/Mouser, and has PCB Trace Antenna.
 * **SuperMini nRF52840** - Cheapest option, but having a ceramic antenna and your trackers also having a ceramic antenna will reduce signal strength and range.
+* **Seeed Studio XIAO nRF52840** - Expensive option, but having a ceramic antenna and your trackers also having a ceramic antenna will reduce signal strength and range.

 ### Tracker
 * **SuperMini nRF52840** (Cheapest) or **Seeed Studio XIAO nRF52840** (Smaller, but very expensive)